plewis/plewis.github.io/jc/week18.md

     numruns        <- 1
     ignore_data <- FALSE

-These settings are for the 1K case (`samplingiters` = 10000 and `saveevery` = 10, so 10000/10 = 1000 samples will be saved).
+These settings are for the 1K case (`samplingiters = 10000` and `saveevery = 10`, so `10000/10 = 1000` samples will be saved).
 You will need to modify `samplingiters` for the other cases to achieve the correct number of samples.

 ### 4. Create the SLURM script